DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fundamentals.md

 ### Multiline cells

-By default, the Grid cuts off values that do not fit in a cell.
+The Grid cuts off values that do not fit in a cell.
 Assign true to the Table plugin's `columnExtensions.wordWrapEnabled` property for the required column to enable word wrap.

 .embedded-demo({ "path": "grid-basic/cell-wordwrap", "showThemeSelector": true })